shiumash/weav/README.md

 # weav 🪡

 weav is a smart scheduling app that syncs availability and integrates individual preferences to suggests events and outings, simplifying planning and making every schedule weave together!
+Users can create a personal profile, add friends, and weave together a future outing!

 ## Installation